 Error adding account

-Q: I am not able to add my work or school account to my Microsoft Authenticator App on Android and I am receiving one of the following errors: “Google Play services are currently unavailable on this device,” “Sorry, only part of the set up completed successfully,” or “Enable push notifications to receive alerts.”
+Q: I can't add my work or school account to Microsoft Authenticator on Android and I am receiving one of the following errors: “Google Play services are currently unavailable on this device,” “Sorry, only part of the set up completed successfully,” or “Enable push notifications to receive alerts.”

 Q: When I try to add my account, I get an error message saying “The account you're trying to add is not valid at this time.
 Contact your admin to fix this issue (uniqueness validation).”
 What should I do?